Han dynasty: Taxation and property

 Aside from the landowner's land tax paid in a portion of their crop yield, the poll tax and property taxes were paid in coin cash.
 The annual poll tax rate for adult men and women was 120 coins and 20 coins for minors.
 Merchants were required to pay a higher rate of 240 coins.
 The poll tax stimulated a money economy that necessitated the minting of over 28,000,000,000 coins from 118 BC to 5 AD, an average of 220,000,000 coins a year.

 The widespread circulation of coin cash allowed successful merchants to invest money in land, empowering the very social class the government attempted to suppress through heavy commercial and property taxes.
 Emperor Wu even enacted laws which banned registered merchants from owning land, yet powerful merchants were able to avoid registration and own large tracts of land.

 The small landowner-cultivators formed the majority of the Han tax base; this revenue was threatened during the latter half of Eastern Han when many peasants fell into debt and were forced to work as farming tenants for wealthy landlords.
 The Han government enacted reforms in order to keep small landowner-cultivators out of debt and on their own farms.
 These reforms included reducing taxes, temporary remissions of taxes, granting loans, and providing landless peasants temporary lodging and work in agricultural colonies until they could recover from their debts.

-In 168 BC, the land tax rate was reduced from one-fifteenth of a farming household's crop yield to one-thirtieth, and later to a one-hundredth of a crop yield for the last decades of the dynasty.
+In 168 BC, the land tax rate was reduced from one-fifteenth of a farming household's crop yield to one-thirtieth, and later to one-hundredth of a crop yield for the last decades of the dynasty.
 The consequent loss of government revenue was compensated for by increasing property taxes.

-The labor tax took the form of conscripted labor for one month per year, which was imposed upon male commoners aged fifteen to fifty-six.
-This could be avoided in Eastern Han with a commutable tax, since hired labor became more popular.
+The labour tax took the form of conscripted labour for one month per year, which was imposed upon male commoners aged fifteen to fifty-six.
+This could be avoided in Eastern Han with a commutable tax, since hired labour became more popular.

 Private manufacture and government monopolies

-In the early Western Han, a wealthy salt or iron industrialist, whether a semi-autonomous king or wealthy merchant, could boast funds that rivaled the imperial treasury and amass a peasant workforce of over a thousand.
+In the early Western Han, a wealthy salt or iron industrialist, whether a semi-autonomous king or wealthy merchant, could boast funds that rivalled the imperial treasury and amass a peasant workforce numbering in the thousands.
 This kept many peasants away from their farms and denied the government a significant portion of its land tax revenue.
 To eliminate the influence of such private entrepreneurs, Emperor Wu nationalized the salt and iron industries in 117 BC and allowed many of the former industrialists to become officials administering the state monopolies.
-By Eastern Han times, the central government monopolies were repealed in favor of production by commandery and county administrations, as well as private businessmen.
+By the Eastern Han, the central government monopolies were repealed in favour of production by commandery and county administrations, as well as private businessmen.